-The Chief Executive Officer (CEO) of Powerex reports to the Board of Directors of Powerex Corp., and has a reporting relationship to BC Hydro's Chief Executive Officer.
+The Chief Executive Officer (CEO) of Powerex reports directly to the Board of Directors of Powerex through the Chair of Powerex and works closely with the President & CEO of BC Hydro as a member of the Executive Team.
 The Chair of the Powerex Board, the Powerex CEO and BC Hydro's Chief Executive Officer, ensure the Board of BC Hydro is informed of Powerex's key strategies and business activities.
 Powerex's Directors are Larry Blain (Chair), Stephen Bellringer and James Brown.